PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 ### Why autocapture?

 Mixpanel, like Amplitude, forces you to manually instrument every event you want to track.
-Got a question about something you're not already tracking?
-Tough luck, it's time to write new tracking code and wait for the data!
+That means you can only create queries based on events you've chosen to track in advance.
+Every time you think of something new to track, you then need to wait for the data.

 Autocapture eliminates this tedious process.
 Just deploy our snippet and we'll do the hard work.
 In doing so, you're creating a powerful dataset you can call upon whenever you need it.
 Autocapture is ideal for fast moving teams who want to ship code product improvements quickly.